-One uses as a proxy the evaporative fraction (EF) to extrapolate instantaneous ET to daily values by assuming a self preservation of EF during the day and interpolate between two successive clear sky days, the second does the same but with the stress factor (SF) which needs more input data and cannot be derived from RS data only.
-We found that for sites with no more than two periods of water stress longer than four days, EF and SF reconstruction methods show similar results.
+One uses the evaporative fraction (EF) as a proxy to extrapolate instantaneous ET to daily values by assuming self preservation of EF during the day and a linear algorithm to interpolate between two successive clear sky days; the second method is based on the self preservation of the stress factor (SF), which needs more input data and cannot be derived from RS data only.
+We found that for sites with no more than two periods of water stress longer than four days, EF and SF reconstruction methods exhibit similar performances.

 However, for sites with a larger number of water stress periods, the EF method tends to outperform the SF method both for daily and seasonal reconstruction.
-Furthermore, the extrapolation results are significantly improved by modifying the parameterization of EF in order to take into account the diurnal fluctuations of EF as an empirical bilinear function of solar radiation and relative humidity of the air.
-An improved parameterization of SF could also be used, but a particular diurnal shape of SF is difficult to find and then to parameterized.
-Some developments about the SF diurnal shape needs to be led.
+Furthermore, the extrapolation results are significantly improved by modifying the parameterization of EF in order to take into account the diurnal fluctuations of EF following an empirical bilinear function of solar radiation and relative humidity of the air.
+An improved parameterization of SF could also be used, but a consistent diurnal shape of SF is difficult to find, a fortiori to parameterize.
+More research is needed to understand the daily behavior of SF with respect to stomatal conductance or plant microclimate.

-Both methods could be improved in reducing the bias due to errors in the LETp simulation model (SF method) or AE simulation model (EF method).
-For the second (SF) method, the energy balance model used to compute LETp could be improved, for example by tuning some of the unknown parameters (minimum resistance etc) in order to minimize the difference between the surface temperature in potential conditions and the observed remotely sensed radiative temperature in unstressed conditions.
+Both methods could be improved by reducing the bias due to errors in the ETP simulation model (SF method) or AE simulation model (EF method).
+For the second (SF) method, the energy balance model used to compute ETP could be improved, for example by tuning some of the unknown parameters (e.g. minimum resistance) in order to minimize the difference between the surface temperature in potential conditions and the observed remotely sensed radiative temperature in unstressed conditions.
 For the first method, the universality of the empirical correction factor of about 10 % calculated when modeling AE should be tested on a wider range of surface and climatic conditions.

 Finally, the EF method to reconstruct daily and seasonal ET has been tested here with in situ data.
-In order to evaluate the method when using real remote sensing data, a study including errors on instantaneous EF when the later is derived from remote a study including errors on instantaneous EF when the later is derived from remote sensing model needs to be carried out.
+In order to evaluate the method when using real remote sensing data, a study including errors on instantaneous EF when the later is derived from remote sensing model needs to be carried out.

 Acknowledgements.
-Fundings from the French space agency (Centre National d'Etudes Spaciales, CNES) for the MiSTIGRI (MicroSatellite for Thermal Infrared Ground surface Imaging) phase A study, the MISTRALS (Mediterranean Integrated STudies at Regional And Local Scales) SICMed (Continental Surfaces and Interfaces in the Mediterranean area) program and the European FP7 projetc Sirrimed (FP7-KBBE-2009-3 Grant Agreement Number 245159) are gratefully acknowledged.
+Fundings from the French space agency (Centre National d'Etudes Spaciales, CNES) for the MiSTIGRI (MicroSatellite for Thermal Infrared Ground surface Imaging) phase A study, the MISTRALS (Mediterranean Integrated STudies at Regional And Local Scales) SICMed (Continental Surfaces and Interfaces in the Mediterranean area) program and the European FP7 project Sirrimed (FP7-KBBE-2009-3 Grant Agreement Number 245159) are gratefully acknowledged.
 Avignon and SudOuest data were acquired and processed in the frame of the CARBOEUROPE-IP and the CARBOFRANCE project funded by the European FP7 Program (GOCECT-2003-505572) and the French Ministry in charge of Environment (GICC programme).
-For the R3 dataset, in addition to IRD, financial support was provided by European FP7 in the frame of the MATERMED present (contract ICA2, CT 1000 00015) and IDRIMED.

-by EC in the frame of the WATERMED project (contract ICA3- CT-1999-00015) and IRRIMED project (contact ICA3-2002-10080) and by the French Programme National de Télédétection Spatiale (PNTS) and the French space agency (CNES).
+For the R3 dataset, in addition to IRD, financial support was provided by EC in the frame of the WATERMED project (contract ICA3-CT-1999-00015) and IRRIMED project (contact ICA3-2002-10080) and by the French Programme National de Télédétection Spatiale (PNTS) and the French space agency (CNES).